Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 Clarity check (3 minutes)

 Open your homepage on your phone.
+Can you answer these within 5 seconds?

 Trust check (3 minutes)

-• Are credentials, licences or certifications displayed?
+Are credentials, years of experience or certifications visible?

 Mobile check (5 minutes)